coneheadsquid/gayy-nft-factory/README.md

 - Ensure all project files are present

 **Image generation errors:**
-- Use PNG format with transparency
+- Use PNG or GIF format with transparency
 - Check file permissions and paths
 - Verify images aren't corrupted

+**GIF preview not animating:**
+- Check that GIF files are valid and not corrupted
+- Ensure PyQt6 is properly installed
+- Try generating a single NFT first to test GIF functionality

 **No combinations generated:**
 - Ensure artists have layers uploaded